Lamden/docs/docs/wallet/ide_submit_smartcontract.md

 A smart contract can only be submitted to the blackchain if no errors are detected.
 The wallet will lint the contract before you submit, but you can always click the `CHECK CONTRACT` button at the bottom of the IDE to manually check.

-Errors that are found will who up in the error's box below the IDE window.
+Errors that are found will show up in the error box below the IDE window.
 If no errors are detected this box will contain the message `Contract is Okay`.

 ## Submit Smart Contract
 1. Switch to the network you want to submit the smartcontract to; `Lamden Testnet` or `Lamden Mainnet`.